dswenn/dswenn.github.io/projects/_posts/2022-4-11-22-Homelessness.markdown

 Clients loved the button.
 I coded the buttons using ESP8266 microcontrollers and connected each button to Amazon Web Services.
 One client didn't want to give the button back after the pilot was over and another client who was losing his vision said he would feel a little lost without it.

 ## Scaling & Implementation
-Although clients loved the button and it was a novel idea at a shelter, the decision to choose which one was not up to us.
+Although clients loved the button and it was a novel joyous idea at the shelter, the decision to choose which one was not up to us.

 We presented both the kiosk and the button results to the leadership team at LifeMoves and collectively decided on the digital kiosk.
 We spent the next few weeks coding a robust kiosk interface, trained and installed digital kiosks at five shelters, and transferred ownership to the organization.